rsdoiel/antenna/2024/socal_north_2024.02.md

 date: 2024-01-11, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Jan.
+11 at 10:33 p.m.</em>
 The current interim chief of police John Thomas will serve as UCLA’s new chief of police.
-Thomas, a UCLA alumnus who graduated in 1984, has served as UCLA’s interim chief of police since December 2022.
+Thomas, who attended UCLA from 1980 to 1984, has served as UCLA’s interim chief of police since December 2022.

 <span class="feed-item-link">
 <a href="https://dailybruin.com/2024/01/11/john-thomas-named-as-uclas-new-chief-of-police/">https://dailybruin.com/2024/01/11/john-thomas-named-as-uclas-new-chief-of-police/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://dailybruin.com/2024/01/11/john-thomas-named-as-uclas-new-chief-of-police/">Save to Pocket</a>